 39 When an application for an appeal is received, it is checked by the awarding body.
 The context and grounds of the appeal and the supporting documentation are checked for their validity and how the appeal may best be processed.
 It is important that all relevant documentation is included at this point, as there will be limited opportunities to submit additional information later on in the process.
-The awarding body will contact the Appellant to acknowledge receipt of the appeal and advise on the process to be followed.
-The awarding body reserves the right to inform heads of centre where relevant.
+The awarding body will contact the appellant to acknowledge receipt of the appeal.
+The awarding body reserves the right to inform heads of centre that an appeal has been submitted, where relevant.